modolabs/Kurogo-iOS-old/README.markdown

 ### Requirements

-Building the project requires Xcode 3.2 and above.
+Building the project requires Xcode 3.2.5 and above, with the iOS 4.2 SDK and above.

 ### Checking out source code and dependencies